 We are approached frequently by people who live close to ‘power lines’, have measured magnetic fields with a gauss meter and ask us how they can reduce their exposure or if shielding paint or GPA mesh would reduce their exposure.
-When people of speak of ‘power lines’ what they are talking about is what is called ‘transmission lines’ (big walkers bridging large distances of the countryside) or ‘local distribution lines’ (the electricity supply network going through the streets of a neighbourhood) that may have a high voltage but are still low frequency (50 to 60 Hz typically).
+When people speak of ‘power lines’ what they are talking about is what is called ‘transmission lines’ (big walkers bridging large distances of the countryside) or ‘local distribution lines’ (the electricity supply network going through the streets of a neighbourhood) that may have a high voltage but are still low frequency (50 to 60 Hz typically).

 The bad news is that magnetic fields from these ‘power lines’ can realistically not effectively or economically be shielded against.
-There a few other things you could do, so please read on.
+There are a few other things you could do, so please read on.

 Shielding paint T98 or GPA shielding mesh

 Depending on the frequency of the magnetic field, the wavelengths of the magnetic field have a certain distance.
 The area within 3 wave lengths is called the near field.
 The area beyond 3 wave lengths in called the far field.
 Shielding is not effective inside the near field.
 For 50hz or 60hz a wave length is thousands of kilometres (or miles) long and shielding by ‘deflection’ doesn’t work.
 Hence our shielding paint T98, our shielding mesh GPA or our shielding fabric NOVA are powerless against it, and so are all other similar shielding products no matter what they may say.